-With your certification from American TESOL, you will also receive the benefit of a lifelong job placement support.
+With a certification from American TESOL you receive the benefit of lifelong job placement support.
 We know all the various ins and outs of teaching English in a wide variety of countries, and will work to get you placed in the destination of your choice.